Ernest Forgàs

-Ernest Forgas Pallarès (born 20 July 1993) is a Spanish professional footballer who plays for UE Olot as a forward.
+Ernest Forgas Pallarès (born 20 July 1993) is a Spanish professional footballer who plays for Lliga Elit club FC Vilafranca as a forward.

 Club career

 Born in Barcelona, Catalonia, Forgas finished his formation with Gimnàstic de Tarragona's youth setup, and made his senior debuts with the farm team in the 2011–12 campaign, in Tercera División.
 On 1 August 2013 he moved to UE Rubí, in the same division.

 On 16 June 2014, Forgas joined CE Sabadell FC, being assigned to the reserves also in the fourth level.
 On 25 October 2014, he played his first match as a professional, replacing Juanto Ortuño in the 63rd minute of a 0–1 away loss against RCD Mallorca in the Segunda División championship.

 Forgas scored his first professional goal four days later, but in a 1–6 home loss against Sevilla FC for the season's Copa del Rey.